cuspconf/cusp13/index.markdown

 Welcome!
 The thirteenth annual meeting of [California Universities Semantics and Pragmatics](https://cuspconf.github.io "The official home of CUSP") will take place on May 6th, 2022 at UCLA.

+- The [Call for Papers](cuspconf.github.io/cusp13/cfp/ "CUSP-13 Call for Papers") is now out.
-More info will be made available soon.
-In the meantime, questions may be directed to [cuspucla@gmail.com](mailto:cuspucla@gmail.com "Email the CUSP-13 organizers").
+- More details about the workshop, as well as registration, will be made available soon.
+- Any further questions may be directed to [cuspucla@gmail.com](mailto:cuspucla@gmail.com "Email the CUSP-13 organizers").